A preterm birth is one that happens before 37 completed weeks of pregnancy.

 General UK premature birth statistics

-- Around 7% of births in the UK are preterm.
-That is 60,000 babies each year
+- Around 8% of births in the UK are preterm.
+That is around 60,000 babies each year.

-- This is higher than many countries in Europe and higher than Cuba, Ecuador and Iraq
+- This is higher than many countries in Europe and higher than Cuba and Iran

 Of the births that were preterm in the UK:

 - 5% were extremely preterm (before 28 weeks)